 If I create an email alias, will I miss messages that are sent to my official University email address?

 No. You will receive your University email in the same location you do today.
 This is regardless of whether the message is sent to one of your aliases or your official University address.

 What if two people request the same email alias?

 Email aliases are granted on a first-come, first-served basis.
 When you log in to create your email alias, you can check to see if the alias in which you are interested is still available.

 If I add an email alias, which email address will display in the “From” field when I send someone an email message?

-When you set an email alias, you will be able to select which email address you want to use as your “primary address.”
-The email address you select as your primary address is the email address that will display in the “from” field when you send a message to someone.
-You can make one of your email aliases your primary address, or you can keep your official University email address as your primary address.
+When you set an email alias, you will be able to select which email address you want to use as your “From Address.”
+The email address you select will display in the “From” field when you send a message to someone.
+You can make one of your email aliases your "From" address, or you can keep your official University email address as your "From" address.

 How many aliases can I add?

 You can add up to two email aliases.